datastructures-js/priority-queue/README.md

 ```

 ### fromArray
-If the queue is being created from an existing array, and there is no desire to use an extra space, this static function can turn an array into a priority queue.
+If the queue is being created from an existing array, and there is no desire to use an extra n space, this static function can turn an array into a priority queue.
 If the existing array should not be mutated, simply create the queue from a copy of it or add array values to an empty queue using enqueue.

 #### PriorityQueue
 ##### TS